Quando a Imaginação se Torna Prisão

 É aqui que entra o papel da filosofia: restaurar a consciência simbólica.
 O filósofo deve aprender a ver os símbolos, a interpretá-los, a discernir os que elevam dos que degradam.
 Ele não rejeita o símbolo, mas o purifica.
 Porque sabe que a imaginação, uma vez redimida, é o mais alto instrumento de conhecimento.
 A educação filosófica, não é apenas treinamento da lógica, mas reeducação do olhar.
 Ver é o primeiro ato do pensar.

 A história da civilização pode ser lida como uma disputa pela posse do imaginário humano.
 Quem controla a imaginação, controla o horizonte do possível.
 E quem define o possível, governa o real.
-O poder simbólico antecede e sustenta o poder político, econômico ou militar; é a raiz invisível de todas as dominações visíveis.
+O poder simbólico antecede e sustenta o poder político, econômico e militar; é a raiz invisível de todas as dominações visíveis.
 O imaginário não é um ornamento da vida é o seu fundamento.
 Toda decisão, todo ato de fé, toda crença, antes de ser racional, é imaginada.

 A imaginação é a matriz onde o pensamento toma forma; é o laboratório das intenções humanas. É por isso que o controle do imaginário é a forma mais eficaz de poder: não precisa de prisões nem de censura explícita.
 Basta moldar as imagens que povoam o inconsciente coletivo.
 O homem que acredita ser livre, mas imagina o mundo apenas dentro dos limites traçados por outro, é um prisioneiro perfeito.